Meet Our Staff

 She’s been a member of TBT for over 15 years and has held various board positions for WTBT (including co-President) as well as TBT.
 Both of her children attended Gan Sameach preschool and had their b’nai mitzvot here.

-Director of Gan Sameach Preschool, Annie Jacob
+Gan Sameach Preschool Director, Annie Jacob

 Annie completed her undergraduate studies in Political Science from Delhi University.
 She then did her course work in Early Childhood Studies from Ohlone College, Fremont, and has thrived in the field for the last fourteen years.
 Annie obtained her Site Supervisor Permit and trained and honed the fine skills of her fellow colleagues and run a successful and flourishing childhood center.
 She is also a certified Professional Growth Advisor to early childhood teachers.